APS Off-Peak Hours & Holidays 2026: The Complete Schedule

 | Christmas Day | December 25 | Friday | Winter |

 The difference between peak and off-peak rates is substantial.
-Here is what you save per kWh by shifting usage to different time periods:
+Per kWh shifted to a different time period:

 | Shift From Peak To | Summer Savings/kWh | Winter Savings/kWh |